andyjwon/yoda-lang/README.md

 I'm not a Star Wars fan, but most of the students in the 2013 Compilers class said traditional languages were boring.

+## EXAMPLES

+Yoda on the left; JavaScript on the right.

 One line complete hello world script

     "Hello, republic" you print                     console.log("Hello, republic");